 Tell us more about how you came to choose the field of medicine.

-What led you to choose Vanderbilt for medical school?
+Tell us about which medical school you attended and why.
 How did your experience there shape your trajectory in medicine?

 Where did you complete your residency?
 How and why did you choose that location?